Pete-Nime/Spark_-_Data_Lakes/README.md

 [S3]
 AWS_ACCESS_KEY_ID=

 AWS_SECRET_ACCESS_KEY=

 # To initiate the ETL pipeline

-Run python etl.py on the terminal when success the preview will be displayed
+Run python etl.py on the terminal if success the preview will be displayed